 - A key is among the most important symbols of luck.
 It is also one of the oldest of charms.
 A key given as a gift between lovers is considered a symbol of unlocking the door to the heart.
 It is believed that the giver will be lucky in love.
 The Greeks and Romans believed keys represented the "Key of Life," which had the power to unlock the door through which prayers reached the gods.
 It was also used to promote remembrance of things past and foresight for things to come.
 The ancients attached special significance to keys made of silver, the metal sacred to the goddess Diana.
 She was the protector of doorways and thresholds, as well as the special guardian of mothers-to-be.
 In Japanese culture, three keys tied together are considered a powerful lucky charm.
 They enable the wearer to unlock the doors that lead to love, health, and wealth.
 According to the gypsies of Eastern Europe, a door key with a metal ring attached will ensure a good night's sleep, if it is hung upside down over the bed.
 It can also prevent nightmares.

 - Ladders have been considered lucky symbols for centuries.
 The Egyptians usually placed them in their tombs to help the souls of the dead climb heavenward.
 They also carried ladder charms, to help them avoid earthly temptation.
 Ladders are unlucky when they are leaned against a wall to form a triangle with the ground.
-The triangle's three sides represent the basic family unit–father, mother, and child.
-Passing through it is thought to violate the unity of the family.
-Others say the triangle represents the Holy Trinity—Father, Son, and Holy Spirit—-the unity of which must also never be interrupted.
+The triangle's three sides are said by some to represent the basic family unit—father, mother, and child—and by others, the Holy Trinity—Father, Son, and Holy Spirit.
+Passing through the triangle is thought to violate the unity of the sacred unit.
 There is an antidote for walking under a ladder, of course.
 If you should unwittingly wander under a ladder, you can save yourself by crossing your fingers and spitting three times through the ladder's rungs.

 - Wheels represent eternity and are seen as a sign of good luck in many cultures.
 The Indian flag has Buddha's Wheel of Life as its centerpiece.
 It was said that Buddha himself drew such a wheel in a rice field to teach his followers that all creation is a series of causes and effects following each other like the turning of a wheel.